 Black tea warms the body by stimulating blood flow, therefore is a fitting choice for cooler body types.
 This genre of tea is also less irritating for the stomach and may be a good choice for those with sensitive digestive tracts.

 Drinking tea by season

-Greener style oolongs (Baozhong: Expert’s Pick, high elevation such as Valley of Dragon and Phoenix, #2028) that yield a golden or pale green infusion are the most fitting for Spring.
+Greener style oolongs (Baozhong: Expert’s Pick, high elevation such as Mount Pyrus or Mount Ali, #2028) that yield a golden or pale green infusion are the most fitting for Spring.
 This family of teas brightens the spirit as activities increase with the rise in temperature.